I am a third-generation chef from Tegucigalpa, Honduras.

 2019 - Present day.

-In the beginning of 2019, I learned the new Four Seasons would open in the summer.
+At the beginning of 2019, I learned the "new" Four Seasons would open in the summer.
 I jumped at the opportunity and joined the pastry team at the new Four Seasons Hotel at the Comcast Technology Center, which opened in June 2019.
-I am excited to return to a company that cultivates talent and incentivizes creativity.